wjglerum/quarkus-ai-agent-workshop/step-bonus-02-hexagonal-architecture/README.md

 # Bonus 2 - Hexagonal Architecture

-For better and maintainable code you can refactor your code to use Hexagonal Architecture.
+For better, more maintainable code you can refactor your code to use Hexagonal Architecture.
-Checkout the resources below for more information and insights.
+Check out the resources below for more information and insights.

 ## References